Palais du Louvre – A Royal Residence Turned into the World’s Best Museum

 King Charles V (1364-1380).
 When the Louvre lost its defensive role, he transformed the Louvre fortress into a luxurious royal palace.

 King Henri II (1547-1559).
 This King enlarged the Louvre Palace with new structures with classical features.
-When the King died, his wife, Queen Catherine de Médicis, ordered the construction of the Tuileries Palace, a weekend palace located on Paris’s outskirts.
+When the King died, his wife, Queen Catherine de Médicis, ordered the construction of the Tuileries Palace, a weekend palace.
 The city’s walls separated both palaces.

 King Henri IV’s architects also designed the Cour Carrée.

-Emperor Napoleon III (1852-1870).
-He wanted to complete his predecessors’ master plan, a pity that a big fire destroyed the Tuileries Palace!
-Then, the Louvre Palace opened onto the city, offering new opportunities for major renovations.
+Emperor Napoléon III (1852-1870).
+He wanted to complete his predecessors’ master plan; it is a pity that a big fire destroyed the Tuileries Palace!
+With the demolition of the Tuileries Palace, the Louvre Palace opened onto the city, offering new opportunities for major renovations.

 François Mitterrand (1916-1966).
-He launched the ‘Grand Louvre Project,’ which consisted of assigning the entire Louvre Palace interior to the Louvre Museum (until then, the Richelieu Wing was occupied by the Ministry of Finance) while modernizing and improving the presentation of the artwork.
+He launched the “Grand Louvre Project,” which consisted of assigning all the Louvre Palace rooms to the Louvre Museum (until then, the Richelieu Wing was occupied by the Ministry of Finance) while modernizing and improving the presentation of the artwork.

 Mitterrand also commissioned the Louvre Pyramid, which has been the Louvre’s main entrance since it opened in 1989.